Marubei St. Joseph’s fritters

 • 3 medium eggs

-• In a steel saucepan, place the water, butter, sugar, grated lemon zest, and a pinch of salt; let it boil for 10 minutes.
+• In a stainless steel saucepan put the water, butter, sugar, grated lemon zest and a pinch of salt; bring to a boil and let it boil for 10 minutes.

-After the time, add the flour all at once and stir well until you get a ball, then turn off the heat.
+After that time, add all the flour at once and stir well until you obtain a ball, then turn off the heat.

-• Add the eggs and mix well to incorporate them into the dough, obtaining a soft mixture similar to choux pastry.
+• Add the eggs and mix well so they are fully incorporated, obtaining a soft mixture similar to choux pastry.

-• Prepare a saucepan with oil for frying and heat it; when the oil is ready, adjust to medium heat, create balls with two teaspoons, and drop them into the oil, cooking for a few minutes before draining on absorbent paper.
+• Prepare a pan with oil for frying and heat it.
+When the oil is ready, set the flame to medium, form small balls with two teaspoons and drop them into the oil, cooking them for a few minutes, then drain them on absorbent paper.

 If you want to stay updated, subscribe to the newsletter by clicking here